How to plan a funeral

 Or if they loved rock or pop music, you can go for something a bit less traditional.

-Here are some tools to help you choose funeral music and poems:
+Here are some resources to help you choose funeral music and poems:

 6. Plan the wake